When attempting to deploy to a Windows 8.1or Windows 2012 R2 computer from Enterprise Console, you receive the following message:

 There are a number of workarounds to this problem, choose the appropriate one for you.

-- Upgrade to Enterprise Console version 5.2.1 R2 which fully supports deployment to Windows 8.1 computers.
-For more information on 5.2.1 R2 see article 120077 and for supported upgrade paths for existing Enterprise Console installations see article 119105.
+- Upgrade to the latest version of Enterprise Console which fully supports deployment to Windows 8.1 computers.
+For supported upgrade paths for existing Enterprise Console installations see article 119105.

 - Manually install Sophos to the Windows 8.1 or Windows 2012 R2 computer from the bootstrap location by running setup.exe.